Opentrons/opentrons-modules/README.md

 `cmake --build ./build --target magdeck`.
 This will build the sketch and put the sketch and some supporting files (like a python-based uploader and a hex for writing the eeprom) in `./builds/<module-name>`.

-If you run `cmake --install`, all the module firmwares will be built and zipped up with their supporting files and put in the `dist` directory.
+The special target `zip-all` will build zip files of all module firmwares and support files (e.g. eeprom writing):
+`cmake --build ./build-arduino --target zip-all`.
+You can then run `cmake --install ./build` and those zip files will be put in the `dist/` directory; this is used in ci.

 ## upload